Recently updated on November 30th, 2024 at 11:18 am

 Laura Dean is popular, funny and charming.
 But she can also be thoughtless.
 Their on-again off-again relationship has all Freddy’s friends frustrated.

+The illustrations are beautiful and the diversity is excellent.
 And I also love the exploration of toxic relationships.
-It was well done and it showed the impact a toxic relationship can have on your mental health.
+The novel highlights how a toxic relationship can affect your mental health.

 But I found the characters to lack emotional depth and I found it hard to emotionally connect with them.
 The storyline was also a bit all over the place.